-The design vision for the new Device Activity policy is to calling with the concepts already established for Risk and Security Management policers in the Watson IoT Platform.
+The design vision for the new Device Activity policy is to call with the concepts already established for Risk and Security Management policers in the Watson IoT Platform.
 Learn more about the common design policies in Risk and Security Management Design.
 The new policy should be available in the Security section in the platform, next to other policies.
-The policy should have a simple default setting that apply generally across on devices on the platform.
-This policy should set clear a clear threshold on the expended frequency of messages arriving from healthy devices exhibiting an active behaviour.
+The policy should have a simple default setting that applies generally across devices on the platform.
+This policy should set clear a clear threshold on the expended frequency of messages arriving from healthy devices exhibiting an active behavior.
 The policy should also allow exceptions to be set individually for any device type that differs from a default general policy.
-As an option, the threshold value may be set to indefinitely to disable checking and make any devices of a type compliant.
+As an option, the threshold value may be set indefinitely to disable checking and make any devices of a type compliant.

 Risk and Security Management is primarily targeting two of the IoT personas

 - Adam is an IoT Security Operator.
 He ensures security and compliance by specifying policies that detect abnormalities and prevents devices to be compromised.
-He reports to audits on compliance to regulations and policy coverage on devices.
+He reports to audits on compliance with regulations and policy coverage on devices.

 As a security analyst, I can